Talk2Babatunde/windows-sysmon-soc-operations1-/Executive_Overview/Case_Study/brute_force_to_persistence_case_study.md

       | where eventcount > 5 AND last(EventCode)=4624
       | table _time, Account_Name, eventcount, src_ip

-**Analyst Note:** This query identifies a "Successful Brute Force" by finding accounts with multiple failures followed by a single success within a 10-minute window.
+**Note:** This query identifies a "Successful Brute Force" by finding accounts with multiple failures followed by a single success within a 10-minute window.

 ### B. Registry Persistence Monitoring